The Revd Canon Professor Richard Burridge

 New Testament ethics

-Professor Burridge welcomes enquiries about applications for MPhil/PhD study in areas appropriate to his work.
+Professor Burridge welcomes enquiries about applications for MPhil/PhD study in areas appropriate to his work, particularly those of the Gospels, and New Testament ethics.

 For more details, please see his full research profile.